OxRAMSociety/RobotArmPackages2/src/computer_vision/README.md

 # Setup

 1. (Optional) If you are planning on training the YOLO model, copy `.roboflow_key.example` to `.roboflow_key`, get your Roboflow key and write it into the file
-2. Get camera calibration and parameter files from the [RobotArm repository](https://github.com/OxRAMSociety/RobotArm) or calibrate the camera by yourself.
-Put the params file into `computer_vision/computer_vision/cam_params.yaml`.
+2. Get camera calibration and parameter files and put them into `config/cam_params.yaml` and `config/camera_info_template.yaml`.
+This can be done in 2 ways:
+- Copy over the templates `config/cam_params_template.yaml` and `config/camera_info_template.yaml`
+- Calibrate the camera by yourself (See the section below).

 ## TODO: add documentation for how to calibrate the camera
 TODO: calibrate camera